capmeth/acid/docsite/docs/reference/component-api.md

 }
 ```

-Note that components with `@ignore` JsDoc tags are filtered out of the build entirely.
+Components with `@ignore` JsDoc tags are filtered out of the build entirely.

 A component prop object (in `props`) may have: